Miriam Adelson

-Miriam Adelson (מרים אדלסון; born October 10, 1945) is an Israeli-American physician, businesswoman, philanthropist, and conservative political donor.
+Miriam Adelson (née Farbstein; born October 10, 1945) is an Israeli-American physician, businesswoman, philanthropist, and conservative political donor.
 She was married to Sheldon Adelson until his death in 2021.

 As of October 2025, estimates placed her wealth at $34.6 billion, making her the 48th richest person in the world.
 Notable holdings include the Las Vegas Sands and the Dallas Mavericks.
 She is the current publisher of Israel Hayom and, with her family, owns the Las Vegas Review-Journal.

 Since the 2010s, Adelson has been one of the Republican Party's largest individual donors, and since 2016 she has been one of the most prominent financial supporters of Donald Trump.
 She and her husband provided the largest donation to his 2016 campaign, his presidential inauguration, his defense fund against the Mueller investigation into Russian interference, and the 2020 campaign.
 She was the third largest donor to Trump's 2024 election bid, donating $106 million.

 Adelson has consistently advocated for the US government to adopt pro-Israel policies, including supporting Israel's annexation of the West Bank.

-Trump awarded her the Presidential Medal of Freedom in 2018.
+President Trump awarded her the Presidential Medal of Freedom in 2018.

 Biography

-Adelson was born Miriam Farbstein in Tel Aviv, Mandatory Palestine (present-day Israel), in 1945 to parents who fled Poland before the Holocaust.
+Adelson was born Miriam Farbstein in Tel Aviv, then in Mandatory Palestine (present-day Israel), in 1945 to parents who fled Poland before the Holocaust.
 Her father was a prominent member of Mapam, a left-wing political party in Israel.
 In the 1950s, her family settled in Haifa, where Adelson's father owned and operated several movie theaters.
 She attended the Hebrew Reali School for 12 years.

-Prior to her marriage to Sheldon, Miriam married Ariel Ochshorn, also a physician, and had daughters Sivan Ochshorn and Yasmin Lukatz.
-The couple was divorced by 1986.
+Prior to her marriage to Sheldon, Miriam was married to Ariel Ochshorn, also a physician, and had daughters Sivan Ochshorn and Yasmin Lukatz.
+The couple were divorced by 1986.